fspacheco/playground-UlMWyvCJ/lessons/lesson5.md

 # String concatenation upto n characters - `strncat`

-The `strncat` function is used to copy at most n characters from source string to destination string.
+The `strncat` function is used to append at most n characters from source string to destination string.
 Here is an example:

 ```C runnable
 #include <stdio.h>